-The 'Periodic disclosure for the financial products referred to in Article 8, paragraphs 1, 2 and 2a, of Regulation (EU) 2019/2088 and Article 6, first paragraph, of Regulation (EU) 2020/852' prepared for each individual discretionary portfolio management agreement for 2023 describes the extent to which the relevant portfolio actually took account of the MSCI positive lists from 01.01.2023 to 31.12.2023 and the aforementioned principal adverse impacts on the sustainability factors 'greenhouse gas emissions' and 'social and employee matters' in the selection of financial instruments from issuers in the period from 01.01.2023 to 31.12.2023.
-In the event that an investment instrument ceases to comply with these sustainability criteria, the Bank will make best efforts to dispose of this investment instrument from the portfolio while at the same time upholding the interests of the client.
+The 'Periodic disclosure for the financial products referred to in Article 8, paragraphs 1, 2 and 2a, of Regulation (EU) 2019/2088 and Article 6, first paragraph, of Regulation (EU) 2020/852' prepared for each individual discretionary portfolio management agreement for 2024 describes the extent to which the relevant portfolio actually took account of the MSCI positive lists from 01.01.2024 to 31.12.2024 and the aforementioned principal adverse impacts on the sustainability factors 'greenhouse gas emissions' and 'social and employee matters' in the selection of financial instruments from issuers in the period from 01.01.2024 to 31.12.2024.
+In the event that an investment instrument ceases to comply with these sustainability criteria, the Bank will make reasonable effort to sell the position, whilst safeguarding the Client's interests at all times.